nickmccleery/nickmccleery.github.io/content/posts/06-anneal-autopsy.md

 The vision comes from my experience as an engineer.
 I didn't grow up idolising Steve Jobs, I'd never heard of Sequoia, and nobody in my family had ever run a business.
-This sounds so myopic in hindsight that I'm almost embarrassed by it, but, at the outset, I didn't even have a view on whether or not I should pursue venture investment, and I had no real concept for how I wanted to design a business—at least not beyond its engineering function.
+This sounds so myopic in hindsight that I'm almost embarrassed by it, but, at the outset, I didn't even have a view on whether or not I should pursue venture investment, and I had no real concept for how I wanted to design a business; at least not beyond its engineering function.
 I was just an engineer who wanted to build a tool that I thought could make engineering teams more effective, and that I thought they'd be willing to pay for.

-So, after deciding I wanted to have a go at pursuing the idea, I sat down and schemed out the application I envisaged—and I applied for the January 2021 intake of [Ignite's](https://www.ignite.io/) 'Propel' pre-accelerator programme.
-There was no searching for co-founders, no market research, no customer discovery, no market size analysis;
+So, after deciding I wanted to have a go at pursuing the idea, I sat down and schemed out the application I envisaged, then I applied for the January 2021 intake of [Ignite's](https://www.ignite.io/) 'Propel' pre-accelerator programme.
-just product.
+There was no searching for co-founders, no market research, no customer discovery, no market size analysis; just product.
 Perhaps not all, but some of this I now know to be broadly typical of a somewhat cavalier first time technical founder with no commercial experience.

-Unfortunately, I can't actually access the one remaining Adobe XD file I have—because XD is now ~dead.
-At any rate, the scope here was relatively large—everything from drawing review tools to engineering-oriented CI/CD and decision support.
+Unfortunately, I can't actually access the one remaining Adobe XD file I have because XD is now ~dead.
+At any rate, the scope here was relatively large.
+It included everything from drawing review tools to engineering-oriented CI/CD and decision support.
 Some of the intended functionality overlaps with the more fully featured PLM tools, but you can see the origin of the _Engineering OS_ vision from the file preview image:

 {{< figure src="/images/blog/06/AppDesign.png" title="Anneal initial designs." class="rounded margin" >}}